ghc-proposals/ghc-proposals/proposals/0000-unboxed-sum-primops.md

 ### Migration plan

-In version `v`, we will add a module `GHC.NewPrimops` with implementations of the future primops using the current ones.
+In version `v`, we will add a module `GHC.NewPrimops` with library implementations of the future primops using the current ones.
+These primops will have the same names as the current ones, but different types.
 We will deprecate the current primops.

-In version `v+1`, we will make the new primops actual primitives, and deprecate the `GHC.NewPrimops` module.
+In version `v+1`, we will make the new primops actual primitives, exported from `GHC.Prim`

+In version `v+3`, we will deprecate the `GHC.NewPrimops` module.

-In version `v+2`, we will remove the `GHC.NewPrimops` module.
+In version `v+4`, we will remove the `GHC.NewPrimops` module.

+Exceptions: `addCFinalizerToWeak1#` and `addCFinalizerToWeak2#` will be added as primops in `GHC.Prim` in version `v`, and `addCFinalizerToWeak#` deprecated.
+In version `v+1`, `addCFinalizerToWeak#` will be removed.

+From a user's standpoint:

+* In version `v`, users of the primops will respond to deprecation warnings by importing the new operations from `GHC.NewPrimops` and adjusting their code accordingly.

+* In version `v+3`, users will again respond to deprecation warnings by changing their import declaration from `GHC.NewPrimops` to `GHC.Prim` with no further changes.

+* Users of `addCFinalizerToWeak#` will respond to deprecation warnings in version `v` by changing their code to use `addCFinalizerToWeak1#` or `addCFinalizerToWeak2#`.

+Why not deprecate `GHC.NewPrimops` immediately in version `v+1`?
+This would force users to use unpleasant three-way-branching CPP to support multiple GHC versions without warnings.
+With the proposed plan, exactly the same code will work without warnings in versions `v`, `v+1`, and `v+2`.
+Users wishing to support both GHC versions `v-1` and `v` will need only a two-way branch in CPP.

 ## Examples